rcobanov/Lab4_Robin-Cobanov/README.md

 Student2 only has access to the Student2 page.

-Teacher has access to Student1, Student2, Teacher.
+Teacher has access to Student1, Student2 and the Teacher page.

-Admin has access to Student1, Student2, Teacher, admin.
+Admin has access to Student1, Student2, Teacher and Admin page.

 ## JWT
 JWT will be sent to the user as a cookie.